TheSuraj01/MeDict/README.md

 The lung cancer model is based on the VGG16 architecture, a popular convolutional neural network model for image classification tasks.
 The VGG16 model was pre-trained on the ImageNet dataset and then fine-tuned on the lung cancer dataset.

+## Models

+The deep learning models used in MeDiCT were trained on the following datasets:

+- **Lung Cancer Model**: Trained on the [Lung Cancer Dataset from Kaggle](https://www.kaggle.com/mohamedhanyyy/chest-ctscan-images)
+- **Kidney Cancer Model**: Trained on the [Kidney Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/kidney-cancer-dataset)
+- **Brain Tumor Model**: Trained on the [Brain Tumor Dataset from Kaggle](https://www.kaggle.com/datasets/your-username/brain-tumor-dataset)

+### VGG16 Architecture

+The VGG16 (Visual Geometry Group 16) is a popular convolutional neural network architecture proposed by researchers at the University of Oxford.
+It was introduced in the paper "Very Deep Convolutional Networks for Large-Scale Image Recognition" and achieved excellent results on the ImageNet dataset.

+The VGG16 architecture consists of 16 convolutional layers, followed by three fully connected layers.
+The convolutional layers are arranged in a series of blocks, with each block consisting of several convolutional layers with small 3x3 filters, followed by a max-pooling layer for spatial downsampling.
+The depth of the network increases as it progresses, starting with 64 filters in the first block and doubling with each subsequent block.

+The VGG16 architecture is known for its simplicity and uniformity, as it uses the same filter size (3x3) and the same padding technique throughout the convolutional layers.
+This simplicity, combined with the depth of the network, allows the VGG16 to learn rich and hierarchical feature representations from input images.

+### Lung Cancer Model

+The lung cancer model in MeDiCT is based on the VGG16 architecture.
+The pre-trained VGG16 model weights, obtained from training on the ImageNet dataset, are used as the starting point.
+The top classification layers of the VGG16 model are then replaced with new layers tailored for the lung cancer classification task.

 The model architecture consists of the following layers:

 1. **VGG16 Base Model**: The pre-trained VGG16 model without the top classification layers.